Life After Oneonta

 Link to the AMS Schools in the Atmospheric, Ocean, Hydrologic and Related Sciences website. use this for research into graduate schools by degree offered.

-The National Weather Service is hiring entry-level meteorologists.
+The National Weather Service hires entry-level meteorologists.
 The job is technically called an Intern position but it's not a student internship.
-There are multiple Intern positions at the GS-5/7/9 pay level.
-For GS-5 you need a Batchelor's degree.
+For GS-5 you need a Bachelor's degree.
 Graduating seniors should apply.
-Check on them at this link: USAJOBS.
+Check on availability at this link: USAJOBS.
 You will need to create an account at USAJOBS to apply.

 Student internships are available in a number of government offices as well as private firms (consulting, forecasting, etc).
 First check the list below and see what is available that interests you.
 Then, talk to your advisor.
 It may be desirable or even necessary to register for College credit to qualify for those internships.
 Your advisor can work through the application forms for internship courses.

-New York State Department of Environmental Conservation internships
+New York State Department of Environmental Conservation (NYSDEC) internships

 New York City Department of Environmental Protection (DEP) internships